rubalcava/fs-nanodegree-design-game/README.md

 7. To view the development datastore, navigate chrome to http://localhost:8000/datastore

-8. When you're done, head back to the terminal and type the following Ctrl+code
+8. When you're done, head back to the terminal and type the following Ctrl+C

 9. Thanks for trying my game out!